Mil-leon/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UiClassDiagram.puml" alt="Structure of the UI Component"/>

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter`, `PastryListPanel` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
-Due to the sheer number of components inhering fromthe abstract `UiPart` class, the inheritance has been shown in the diagram below instead.
+Such as methods which help load the FXML files.
+Due to the sheer number of components inhering from the abstract `UiPart` class, the inheritance has been shown in the diagram below instead.

 <puml src="diagrams/UiClassDiagram2.puml" alt="Inheritance from UiPart class"/>